iDevicesInc/SweetBlue/README.md

         }

         sourceSets {
+            main.java.srcDirs += 'src/main/lib/sweetblue/src'
+            ...
+        }
+        ...
+    }

+    ```

+  4. If you're building with source from github, the sourceSet path is a bit different:

+    ```gradle

+      android {
+          compileSdkVersion 23
+          buildToolsVersion '23.0.2'

+          defaultConfig {
+              minSdkVersion 18
+              targetSdkVersion 23
+              ...
+          }

+          sourceSets {
               main.java.srcDirs += 'src/main/lib/sweetblue/app/src/main/java'
               ...
           }
           ...
       }

       ```

-  4. Else if building with JAR, it should look something like this:
+  5. Else if building with JAR, it should look something like this:

     ```gradle